 The following campus resources are available to support student research and creative work:

 The Department of Art and Art History offers over $20,000 in merit-based awards for undergraduate and graduate students that are made possible through the generosity of donors.
 Typically the funds associated with these awards defray tuition expenses.
 A faculty committee reviews applications each spring semester and determines the number and amount of awards to be given.
-Typically, awards vary from $300 – $2,000.
-We suggest that you work on your application and portfolio in the Visual Resources Center (VAC 310) and consult Lia Pileggi for assistance in this process.
-For other questions related to departmental scholarships, contact Catherine Cartwright.
-Application deadline is March 1.
+Typically, awards vary from $500 – $2,000.
+For other questions related to departmental scholarships, contact Catherine Cartwright. — Application deadline is March 1

 There are two 50% tuition scholarships available for the 2018 Field School.
 These are competitive awards and are open to CU Art & Art History Graduate students.
 To apply for a scholarship please email the following materials in a single PDF document to Richard Saxton.
 In order to secure a spot in the course you should pre-register for the course if possible.
 Your PDF application should include a one-page letter of interest along with a personal website link or images of 10 recent works (completed within the last 4 years).
 More information.